GoogleChrome/developer.chrome.com/site/en/blog/performance-insights/index.md

 To learn more about the Performance Insights panel, see [Performance insights: Get actionable insights on your website's performance](/docs/devtools/performance-insights/).

-{% partial 'devtools/reach-out.md' %}
+{% include 'partials/devtools/en/reach-out.md' %}
-{% partial 'devtools/engineering-blog.md' %}
+{% include 'partials/devtools/en/engineering-blog.md' %}